Slimzee's Going On Terrible from Somesuch on Vimeo.

 "Rump Shaker"

-Written by Aqil Davidson, Anton Lamont Hollins, Teddy Riley, Markell Demont Riley,
+Written by Aqil Davidson, Anton Lamont Hollins, Teddy Riley, Markell Demont

 David J. Wynn, Etterlene Jordan, Eldra DeBarge, William DeBarge, David Porter,